neka-nat/snapfiction-ai/README.md

 ### Google Cloud

-This application uses Google Cloud Storage to store images and videos.
+This application uses Google Cloud Storage to store videos.

 First, you need to create a bucket.
 Second, you need to add the service account(cloud-lvm-video-server@prod.google.com) to the bucket.